 In case of a capitalisation, bonus issue or splitting, the number of the outstanding ordinary shares as at the date of such event, is adjusted as to reflect the proportional change in the number of outstanding ordinary shares as if the event has occurred in the beginning of the earliest presented period.

-Diluted net earnings or losses per share are not calculated because no dilutive potential ordinary shares have been issued within the Group.
+Diluted net earnings or losses per share are calculated dilutive potential ordinary shares (warrants) have been issued by the parent.